-If you have applied online or made a postal application for your F-Gas Company certification but have not yet received your certificate, don't worry.
-Provided you've met the certification standards, your business details will appear in the public listing on REFCOM's website with your registration number.
+If you have applied online for your F-Gas Company certification but have not yet received your certificate, don't worry.
+Provided you have met the certification standards, your business details will appear in the public listing on REFCOM's website with your registration number.

 Businesses that hold a stationary equipment qualification company certificate (full) may be subject to either an annual desk-top or on-site risk based audit.

 REFCOM Certification Ltd will annually select a percentage of certificated businesses to be inspected.

 The audit model is detailed in the Certification Scheme Handbook.

 Certificates are valid for three years from the date of issue but must be renewed on or before expiry.

 REFCOM will let you know in good time when your certificate is due to expire.

 Customers of businesses such as yours often find it reassuring to see visible proof of high professional standards.
 Logos can help you achieve this reassurance and REFCOM F-Gas Certification logos are now available for use on your company stationery and vehicles.